CouchCMS/Documentation/src/contents/concepts/on-page-editing.md

 ## Wrapping up...

-From our discussion so far, we've really seen everything that needs to be known about implementing onpage editing.<br/>
+From our discussion so far, we've really seen everything that needs to be known about implementing onpage editing.
 In short, adding onpage editing to any Couch managed template involves only judiciously placing the two tags i.e. **inline\_edit** and **popup\_edit** at the right spots.

 You must have certainly noticed one behaviour of these tags by now - they come into action only when the person visiting the webpage is a Couch admin.
 For everybody else, the tags practically do not exist.